Analyst Handbook

 Evaluating metrics are critical in machine learning and data analysis because they provide a quantitative measure of how well a model performs.
 They allow us to assess the accuracy, reliability, and effectiveness of a model's predictions and help guide improvements in the model-building process.
 Without proper metrics, it would be difficult to determine if a model is suitable for solving the business problem at hand.

 Classification models predict discrete labels, so the metrics measure the correctness of those predictions.
+In the table below,

 Metric Description